A step toward a reinforcement learning de novo genome assembler: Discussion

 \section{Discussion}

-As mentioned, genome assembly is among the most complex problems confronted by computer scientists within the context of genomics projects, regardless the importance of its results for scientific development.
-This complexity, in computational terms, allocates the problem of finding an optimal permutation of sequenced \emph{reads} and reaching the target genome into a class of problems called NP-hard which comprises the most difficult problems in computer science~\cite{roughgarden2020}.

-This high complexity is particularly expressed in the vast space of states required for representing the assembly problem into the modeling proposed by the seminal approach and, consequently, into the approaches proposed here.
-To achieve the optimal solution in sets of \emph{reads} of only 30 sequences in the seminal approach, for example, the agent should explore a states space composed of approximately $2e44$ states~\cite{bocicor2011} (this number exceeds the estimated number of stars in the universe and corresponds to the number of sand grains on Earth).
-It is also worth noting that, in real-world scenarios, it is common to sequence millions of \emph{reads} per genome --- which increases even more the corresponding states space.
-So, applying RL combined with a heuristic is a strategy to deal with the complexity of the problem, since it is not feasible to map all the state space.
-Therefore, this approach seeks map actions into states that tend to maximize their reward, thus decreasing the computational complexity of the problem.
+Genome assembly is among the most complex problems confronted by computer scientists within the context of genomics projects.
+When applying machine learning to genome assembly this complexity allocates the problem of finding optimal permutations of sequenced \emph{reads} and reaching the target genome into an NP-hard problem, which comprises the most difficult problems in computer science~\cite{roughgarden2020}.
+This high complexity is particularly expressed in the vast state space required for representing the assembly problem in RL models.
+To achieve the optimal solution in sets of 30 \emph{reads} the RL agent should explore a state space of approximately $2e^{44}$ states~\cite{bocicor2011} (more than the stars in the universe).
+In real-world scenarios genomes would be much larger.
+Applying RL combined with heuristics is a strategy for addressing complex problems, aiming at mapping actions into states that tend to maximize their reward, thus decreasing the computational complexity of the problem.

-The approaches proposed in this study aimed to expand the agent's learning based on two difficulties observed in the seminal approach for applying reinforcement learning into the genome assembly problem: (1) the reward system and (2) the agent's exploration strategies.
-Both the updates in the rewards system and the incorporation of new explorative strategies improved the agent's learning performance, as demonstrated by the results.
+In this study, we aimed to expand agent learning based on two difficulties observed in the seminal approach for applying RL to the genome assembly problem: (1) the reward system and (2) the agent's exploration strategies.
+We found that both improving the agent's learning performance and updating the reward systems favored the agent to improve learning.
+However, this was not yet an optimal solution, as nonoptimal solutions were still present (less frequent) in the reward systems.
+This is also supported by the fact that RM percentages were higher than DM percentages in some experiments.

-The definition of extrinsic rewards is one of the most challenging tasks for the construction of environments suitable for the agent's learning.
-The updates into the reward systems proposed here favored the agent's improved learning.
-However, it is not yet an optimal solution for the problem, as some non-optimal solutions are still present in datasets that produced maximum accumulated rewards.
-This would justify the occurrence of RM percentages higher than DM percentages in several experiments.